pelithne/api-management-workshop/instructions.md

 After a short while, you will see that your new API has been created.
 At this point, you have no operations in APIM that map to the operations in your back-end API.
 If you call an operation that is exposed through the back end but not through the APIM, you get a 404.

 ### Add and test an operation
-This section shows how to add an operation in order to map it to the back end operation.
+This section shows how to add an operation in order to map it to the back end operation, and then to test the API.

 #### Add an operation
 1. Select the API you created in the previous step.